neuronumcybernetics/neuronum/README.md

 ### **Interact with your Node**

-The **Neuronum Browser** is an open source web engine that allows you to interact with your nodes -> [build from source](https://github.com/neuronumcybernetics/neuronum_browser)
+The **Neuronum Browser** is an open source E2E web browser that allows you to interact with your nodes -> [build from source](https://github.com/neuronumcybernetics/neuronum_browser)